Principal Bundles and Gauge Theories

-This observation is important to understand the following theorem, which is due to Utiyama and gives a characterisation of the gauge invariant self Lagrangians. \begin{theorem}[Utiyama's theorem ] A self Lagrangian $L_s$, or equivalently its self action density $\mathscr{L}_s$, gauge invariant if and only if it is of the form $L_s=K\circ\hat\Omega$ for some $\mathrm{Ad}$-invariant $J^0(\Omega_\hor^2(P,\g)^G)\ra{K}\R$.\end{theorem} A simple proof can be found in \cite{blegau}.
+This observation is important to understand the following theorem, which is due to Utiyama and gives a characterisation of the gauge-invariant self Lagrangians. \begin{theorem}[Utiyama's theorem ] A self Lagrangian $L_s$, or equivalently its self-action density $\mathscr{L}_s$, is gauge-invariant if and only if it is of the form $L_s=K\circ\hat\Omega$ for some $\mathrm{Ad}$-invariant $J^0(\Omega_\hor^2(P,\g)^G)\ra{K}\R$.\end{theorem} A simple proof can be found in \cite{blegau}.
 What does this theorem tell us?
-It says that a Lagrangian self action is gauge invariant precisely if its value at a point only depends on the value of the curvature at that point and moreover depends on it in a $\mathrm{Ad}$-invariant way.
-Obviously this result shows that the possibilities for gauge invariant Lagrangian self actions are very limited.
+It says that a self Lagrangian is gauge-invariant precisely if its value at a point only depends on the value of the curvature at that point and also depends on it in a $\mathrm{Ad}$-invariant way.
+Obviously, this result shows that the possibilities for gauge-invariant self Lagrangians are very limited.